Zona Evans cringed.

 sang.
 The blissful look upon her face indicated she thought her notes Divine—with a capital D.

+torture.
 But she also knew tact was needed to sustain the aforementioned peace.
-She raised a hand, then realizing the
+She raised a hand, then

 The torture paused when Mrs. Collins stopped singing.
 She looked at Zona.
 “What?”